Nikhil-Wani/Data-structure-and-algorithm/README.md

 The last node of the list contains pointer to the null.

-2.Doubly linked list
+2. Doubly linked list

 Doubly linked list is a complex type of linked list in which a node contains a pointer to the previous as well as the next node in the sequence.
 Therefore, in a doubly linked list, a node consists of three parts: node data, pointer to the next node in sequence (next pointer) , pointer to the previous node (previous pointer).

-3.Circular Singly Linked List
+3. Circular Singly Linked List

 In a circular Singly linked list, the last node of the list contains a pointer to the first node of the list.
 We can have circular singly linked list as well as circular doubly linked list.

 We traverse a circular singly linked list until we reach the same node where we started.
 The circular singly liked list has no beginning and no ending.
 There is no null value present in the next part of any of the nodes.

-4.Circular Doubly Linked List
+4. Circular Doubly Linked List

 Circular doubly linked list is a more complexed type of data structure in which a node contain pointers to its previous node as well as the next node.
 Circular doubly linked list doesn't contain NULL in any of the node.
 The last node of the list contains the address of the first node of the list.
 The first node of the list also contain address of the last node in its previous pointer.

+#Sorting Algorithm

-# Bubble sort
+1. Bubble sort

 In Bubble sort, Each element of the array is compared with its adjacent element.
 The algorithm processes the list in passes.
 A list with n elements requires n-1 passes for sorting.
 Consider an array A of n elements whose elements are to be sorted by using Bubble sort.
 The algorithm processes like following.